SerpentByte/compresstraj/README.md

 ```

 #### Notes
-- More details are present in the jupyter notebooks tutorial inside the `examples` folder.
+- See the Jupyter notebooks in the `examples` directory for more details.
 - For decompression, the `-t` flag allows you to provide the original trajectory.
 If supplied, the script will compute framewise RMSDs and report both the maximum and minimum values.
 This can help assess reconstruction quality.
 - A `-t` flag is also present for the `recompose.py` script which serves the same purpose.
 - The code is designed to minimize memory usage.
 If you encounter an out-of-memory (OOM) error on GPU or excessive RAM usage on CPU, try reducing the batch size to 1 using the `-b` flag.
 This may indicate that the model is too large for your system's memory.